Astra 2E: Broadcasting footprint

 The Ka-band footprint for satellite broadband provides full service coverage centred on central Europe and extending to France, Italy, the Balkans, the United Kingdom, and southern Sweden and Norway.

 The satellite is fitted with 60 Ku-band transponders.

 Launch delay

-The launch of Astra 2E was intended to be by International Launch Services (ILS) Proton-M launch vehicle on 21 July 2013, but the previous launch of this launch vehicle on 2 July 2013, carrying three Russian GLONASS navigation satellites, ended with the exploding shortly after lift off and the Proton launch programme was postponed.
+The launch of Astra 2E was intended to be by International Launch Services (ILS) Proton-M launch vehicle on 21 July 2013, but the previous launch of this launch vehicle on 2 July 2013, carrying three Russian GLONASS navigation satellites, ended with the rocket exploding shortly after lift off and the Proton launch programme was postponed.
 The fault with the failed rocket was found to be the incorrect installation of three angular rate sensors, Roscosmos reported, and the launch programme was recommenced in September 2013.

 Television channels on Astra 2E

 Below is a list, as of January 2025, of the TV channels broadcast from Astra 2E on its UK Beam and European Beam (the UK Beam is the most difficult to receive outside Britain and its islands):